Steer Away From Mode Collisions: Improving Composition In Diffusion Models: Experiments

-\textbf{Qualitative Comparison:} Figure~\ref{fig:qualitative_small} compares \textbf{{\name}} with several baselines.
-Columns 1–2 show results from Divide-Bind~\citep{dividebind} and Attend-and-Excite~\citep{ae} (based on SDv1.5~\citep{sd}), while the remaining columns compare against Composable Diffusion~\citep{compose-diff}, SynGen~\citep{syngen}, and ToMe~\citep{tome}.
+These performance gains empirically validates our hypothesis on mode overlap and also highlights \textbf{{\name}}’s effectiveness in correcting the compositional limitations of the base model. \textbf{Qualitative Comparison:} Figure~\ref{fig:qualitative_small} compares \textbf{{\name}} on Attend-Excite (simpler) prompts with several baselines.
 We illustrate common issues in compositional alignment—concept missing, attribute mixing, and object binding—across all categories.
-Divide-Bind and Attend-and-Excite enhance the attention layer of the base model, but often yield cropped or incomplete concepts (rows 1, 3).
-Composable Diffusion suffers from missing or merged concepts (rows 2, 3).
-SynGen and ToMe perform well on Object prompts of the form “a [color1] [object1] and a [color2] [object2],” but still exhibit overlapping or mixed concepts (rows 2, 3; columns 5, 6).
-In contrast, \textbf{{\name}} achieves stronger object binding in the Animals and Animal–Objects categories while also improving results on Objects.
+Divide-Bind~\citep{dividebind} and Attend-Excite~\citep{ae} enhance the attention layer of the base model, but often yield cropped or incomplete concepts (rows 1, 3).
+Comp-Diff~\citep{compose-diff} suffers from missing or merged concepts (rows 2, 3).
+SynGen~\citep{syngen} and ToMe~\citep{tome} perform well on Object prompts of the form “a [color1] [object1] and a [color2] [object2],” but still exhibit overlapping or mixed concepts (rows 2, 3; columns 5, 6).
+In contrast, \textbf{{\name}} achieves stronger object binding in the Animals-Animals and Animals–Objects categories while also improving results on Objects-Objects.

-Figure~\ref{fig:qualitative_complex} extends qualitative results to complex prompts from the Complex category of \citet{t2icompbench}, comparing \textbf{{\name}} with the top-performing SDXL models (Table~\ref{tab:simple_prompts}).
-The first row shows prompts involving spatial relations (e.g., “on,” “to the left of”), while the second row depicts more descriptive prompts with multiple interacting concepts.
-SynGen and ToMe successfully bind concepts to their subjects but often miss concepts or relations.
-By mitigating dominant-concept bias, \textbf{{\name}} remains effective even for complex prompts with multiple relations.
+Figure~\ref{fig:qualitative_complex} extends qualitative results to complex prompts from the \textit{Complex} category of T2ICompbench and rare-concept prompts from Rarebench~\cite{r2f}, comparing \textbf{{\name}} with the top-performing SDXL models (from Table~\ref{tab:simple_prompts}).
+The left half shows prompts from T2ICompbench’s Complex category, which involves complex subject-attribute \& inter-concept relations.
+Only {\name} is able to faithfully generate all concepts and relations, while the other methods often miss concepts or fail to capture relations.
+The right half shows prompts from RareBench, which involve rare or novel concepts. {\name} is able to generate extremely rare concepts such as \textit{"banana shaped bottle"} or \textit{"Knighted turtle"}, while the other methods often suffer from training data-bias -- generating a regular banana or human knight instead.